 Bird cages are where your parrot spends most of its time, so it will get very dirty.
 It is here that parrots:

 The cage will be exposed to all the messes above.
 This may include:

 - Chipped pieces of cuttlebone

 Parrots love to destroy things.
-That’s even truer for large breeds, such as African greys and macaws.
-In the wild, this behavior is a great way to:
+That’s even more true for large breeds, such as African greys and macaws.
+In the wild, this behavior is a way to: